orbeon/orbeon-forms-doc/form-runner/persistence/flat-view.md

 For instance, on Orbeon Forms 2021.1 and newer, if your app is `hr`, your form is `expense`, and you are publishing version 2 of that form, then the view is named `orbeon_f_hr_expense_2`.
 If upon publishing, there is already a view with that name, the persistence layer deletes it before recreating a new view.

-[SINCE Orbeon Forms 2024.1] One extra view will be created for each repeated section and grid, if any.
+[\[SINCE Orbeon Forms 2024.1\]](/release-notes/orbeon-forms-2024.1.md) One extra view will be created for each repeated section and grid, if any.
 In that case, the view name will be suffixed with the name of the repeated section or grid.

 ```
 orbeon_f_#{app}_#{form}_#{form_version}_#{repeated_section_or_grid}